 All visitorstab.
 Then select the segment you want to analyze.

 - Click on the

-Plot seriesdrop-down menu and pick metrics or click a box with metric that you want to plot.
+Plot seriesdrop-down menu and pick the metrics you want to plot.
+You can also click a box with the metric you want to plot.

-Now that you know how to set up your reports, we can move on to other reports in the audience section.
+Now that you know how to manage your reports, we can move on to other reports in the audience section.